victorhbs/development-test/README.md

 To begin, you should fork this repository.
 This will be your workstation.

 1. Create a CodeIgniter/Laravel APP on your fork.
-We're currently using version 2.
+We're currently using CodeIgniter version 2 and Laravel version 5.3.
-2. Your app should do some tasks:
+2. Your app must have these tasks:
  a.
-CRUD for products.
+A CRUD for products.
  b.
 A cron to create an order with random products every thirty minutes.
  c.
-Display all orders, this query should be cached.
+A page displaying all orders, the query should be cached.

 ### Tasks Explanation